 Strip the leaves from the rosemary by running your fingers down the stem and chop very finely.
-Combine the chopped rosemary, crushed garlic, and red chile in a mortar and pestle and crush (if you don’t have a mortar and pestle, lay the ingredients on a cutting board and smear together with the back side of a knife).
-Add the remaining 4 tbsp olive oil and mix well.
+Combine the chopped rosemary, crushed garlic, and red chile in a mortar and pestle and crush (if you don't have a mortar and pestle, lay the ingredients on a cutting board and smear together with the back side of a knife).
+Add the remaining 4 tablespoon olive oil and mix well.

 Pour the marinade over the cooked eggplant strips and spread evenly.
 Let marinate for at least 30 minutes in the refrigerator.
 Remove the eggplants from the marinade and lay them flat on a work surface (reserve the marinade for serving).

 Preheat broiler to high.
 Tear the mozzarella into 8 pieces and place one on the end of each eggplant slice.
 Roll-up to enclose (if you have rosemary sprigs leftover, you can secure the parcels with a sprig).
 Place the parcels on a baking sheet and broil until the cheese begins to melt (2-4 minutes).
 Pay close attention as the broiler can burn things quite quickly!

 2 medium eggplants

 ½ cup heavy cream or milk